 A psychotic man, troubled by his childhood abuse, loose in New York City, kills young women and takes their scalps as his trophies.
 Will he find the perfect woman in a photographer, and end his killing spree?

-Frank misses his mother, who was killed in a car accident years before.
+Frank Zito misses his mother, who was killed in a car accident years before.
 She was abusive to him, and made money selling her body, but Frank still misses her.
 He tries to keep her from leaving him, and reform her evil ways, by killing young women and putting their scalps on mannequins which he displays around his apartment.
-Photographer Anna takes a picture of him in the park, and he pursues and befriends her.
-Is she the one he's been looking for or just another mommy wanna be?Written by
+Photographer Anna D'Antoni takes a picture of him in the park, and he pursues and befriends her.
+Is she the one he has been looking for or just another mother wannabe?Written by

 Ed Sutton <email@example.com>

 This has got to stop.
 It's silly, and it's not getting us anywhere.
 You think they don't know.
 They do.
 I heard it and I know.
 They all know, and I don't like it anymore.
 But you don't listen do you.
 It's got to stop.
 Oh, you're right about them, all of them.
 They're all the same.
 I know what they're like.
 Just because I can't do the things you do doesn't mean I don't see it all the same.
-"Fancy shmansy," and what are we supposed to do?
-Sit and smile and say "yes Miss, no miss, not ...
+"Fancy shmansy", and what are we supposed to do?
+Sit and smile and say "yes miss, no miss, not ...

 See more »

 15 of 22 people found this review helpful.